quicwg/base-drafts/draft-ietf-quic-transport.md

 caused by the crypto handshake.
 It uses the same format as the CONNECTION_CLOSE frame ({{frame-connection-close}}), except that the error codes are specific to the crypto protocol in use.
-For TLS 1.3, the error code is simply the TLS alert number.
+For TLS 1.3, the error code is simply the one-byte TLS alert number.

 Other than the error code space, the format and semantics of the CRYPTO_CLOSE frame are identical to the CONNECTION_CLOSE frame.